-2 The Arizona Supreme Court held that the Commission on Appellate Court Appointments did not have the authority to nominate Clean Elections Commissioners; members of the Arizona Supreme Court could not appoint Clean Elections Commissioners; and the provisions could be severed from the Act.
+&lt;sup>2 The Arizona Supreme Court held that the Commission on Appellate Court Appointments did not have the authority to nominate Clean Elections Commissioners; members of the Arizona Supreme Court could not appoint Clean Elections Commissioners; and the provisions could be severed from the Act.
 Citizens Clean Elections Commissioners v.
 Myers, 196 Ariz.
 516 (2000).

-- of the term.
-A vacancy or vacancies shall not impair the right of the remaining members to exercise all of the powers of the board. - G. Commissioners are eligible to receive compensation in an amount of two hundred dollars for each day on which the commission meets and reimbursement of expenses pursuant to title 38, chapter 4, article 2. - H. The commissioners shall elect a chair to serve for each calendar-year period from among their members whose terms expire after the conclusion of that year.
-Three commissioners shall constitute a quorum. - I. A member of the commission shall serve no more than one term and is not eligible for reappointment.
+- G. Commissioners are eligible to receive compensation in an amount of two hundred dollars for each day on which the commission meets and reimbursement of expenses pursuant to title 38, chapter 4, article 2. - H The commissioners shall elect a chair to serve for each calendar-year period from among their members whose terms expire after the conclusion of that year.
+Three commissioners shall constitute a quorum. - L A member of the commission shall serve no more than one term and is not eligible for reappointment.
 No commissioner, during the commissioner's tenure or for three years thereafter, shall seek or hold any other public office, serve as an officer of any political committee or employ or be employed as a lobbyist. - J. The commission shall appoint an executive director who shall not be a member of the commission and who shall serve at the pleasure of the commission.
 The executive director is eligible to receive compensation set by the board within the range determined under section 38-611.
 The executive director, subject to title 41, chapter 4, articles 5 and 6, shall employ, determine the conditions of employment and specify the duties of administrative, secretarial and clerical employees as the director deems necessary.